sip3io/sip3-ansible/README.md

 ## 2. Playbooks

 SIP3 is a multi-components project.
-That's why `sip3-ansbile` suggests you different playbooks with different component configuration according to your VoIP network size, infrastructure requirements and other needs:
+That's why `sip3-ansbile` suggests you different playbooks with various component configurations according to your VoIP network size, infrastructure requirements and other needs:

 * [Trial](playbooks/trial) - Showcase version of SIP3.
 Run it as a monolitic application with just a few commands.
 Keep in mind that this version has restrictions in terms of performance and available features.